Where to See the Best Christmas Lights in Philadelphia

 Picturesque Germantown Avenue

-Chestnut Hill’s oldest tradition, Stag & Doe happens November 30 as well as every Wednesday in December leading up to Christmas.
-The historic neighborhood is filled with holiday spirit.
-A brass quartet performs, stores stay open late to allow for extended shopping hours, and restaurants offer seasonal treats.
+The historic neighborhood is filled with holiday spirit and decorations.
+A brass quartet performs, and you may even see Santa.
 Just strolling up and down Germantown Avenue is beautiful thanks to all the lit storefronts, trees, and light poles.

 Holiday Garden Railway at Morris Arboretum